 The mother of 1K, condor 409 (tag 9), hatched in 2006 at the San Diego Zoo and was released at the Vermillion Cliffs National Monument in 2008.
 The father, condor 523 (tag J3), hatched in 2009 at The World Center for Birds of Prey in Boise, Idaho, and was also released at the Vermilion Cliffs in 2011.
 This perspective alone provides further credence to the momentous milestone 1K represents specific to the future of its species, and the success of the unique conservation effort.
 1K not only is the first chick to successfully fledge in Zion National Park, but it very well may also be the only chick that's been readily observed to the public eye.
 In fact, on any given day in the park, volunteers can regularly be seen at Zion's Big Bend pullout with binoculars and spotting scopes to help visitors view the birds.
 Volunteers are also often stationed at Scout Lookout on the Angel’s Landing Trail with educational tools, including a replica egg, a condor feather and information about recovery efforts.

 The condors who call Zion home, inclusive now of 1K, are among the population of 90 inhabiting the canyon country of Northern Arizona and Southern Utah.
-This corridor of California Condor activity is monitored and tracked daily to ensure captive-bred condors released into the wild are nurtured to prosper in effort to duplicate the story of 1K many times over.
+This corridor of California Condor bird activity of Zion National Park is monitored and tracked daily to ensure captive-bred condors released into the wild are nurtured to prosper in effort to duplicate the story of 1K many times over.
 Wild Tribute's 4 the Parks donations have contributed to the collaborative project of Zion Forever and The Peregrine Fund to rebuild condor flight and trap pens, which are leveraged to facilitate health checkups.
 Additional GPS transmitters that track individual birds and allow Zion biologists to monitor breeding behavior, locate undiscovered nest sites, and observe bird movement and health over the long-term have also been procured at the behalf of our wild tribute.

-Consider contributing to the California Condor recovery efforts yourself.
+Consider contributing to the California Condor birds of Zion National Park recovery efforts yourself.
 How can you help?
 The more you learn, the more you can't help but be captivated by this rarest of bird's story.
 Perhaps one day, Zion National Park will be equally known for its condor population as California's Pinnacles National Park.
 Perhaps one day, the California Condor will no longer be endangered.
 In the interim, we know we'll be following 1K's development and bright future.
 Keep your eyes on the sky with us, 4 the Parks.

 The Zion National Park Forever Project engages in collaborative efforts with federal agencies, gateway communities, and guests to create connections to the Greater Zion Landscape that will lead to lifelong stewardship.
 By establishing business and agency partnerships, encouraging collaborative innovation, expanding educational opportunities, funding tangible projects, and leveraging resources, the Zion Forever Project is building the next generation of leaders and stewards.